jtkemper/phos-chloride-forecasting/02_watershed_attributes_download.md

 ### Flow anomaly

+This is from Underwood et al., 2018 (
+<https://doi.org/10.1002/2017WR021353>), and is representative of the
-This is from Underwood et al., 2018, and is essentially how much flow fluctuates on average at an annual scale.
-It is the average ratio of mean annual peak flow to mean annual mean flow.
+degree to which flow fluctuates at an annual scale.
+It is the ratio of mean annual peak flow to mean annual mean flow.

 ``` r